Art Nouveau: Mosaics

 Mosaics were used by many Art Nouveau artists of different movements, especially of Catalan Modernisme (Hospital de Sant Pau, Palau de la Música Catalana, Casa Lleó-Morera and many others).
 Antoni Gaudí invented a new technique in the treatment of materials called trencadís, which used waste ceramic pieces.

-Colourful Maiolica tile in floral designs wee a distinctive feature of the Majolica House in Vienna by Otto Wagner, (1898) and of the buildings of the works of the Russian Abramtsevo Colony, especially those by Mikhail Vrubel.
+Colourful Maiolica tile in floral designs were a distinctive feature of the Majolica House in Vienna by Otto Wagner, (1898) and of the buildings of the works of the Russian Abramtsevo Colony, especially those by Mikhail Vrubel.

 Textiles and wallpaper

 Textiles and wallpapers were an important vehicle of Art Nouveau from the beginning of the style, and an essential element of Art Nouveau interior design.
 In Britain, the textile designs of William Morris had helped launch the Arts and Crafts movement and then Art Nouveau.
 Many designs were created for the Liberty department store in London, which popularized the style throughout Europe.
-One such designer was the Silver Studio, which provided colourful stylized floral patterns.
+One such designer was the Silver Studio, which provided colourful stylised floral patterns.
 Other distinctive designs came from Glasgow School, and Margaret Macdonald Mackintosh.
-The Glasgow school introduced several distinctive motifs, including stylized eggs, geometric forms and the "Rose of Glasgow".
+The Glasgow school introduced several distinctive motifs, including stylised eggs, geometric forms and the "Rose of Glasgow".

 In France, a major contribution was made by designer Eugène Grasset who in 1896 published La Plante et ses applications ornamentales, suggesting Art Nouveau designs based on different flowers and plants.
 Many patterns were designed for and produced by for the major French textile manufacturers in Mulhouse, Lille and Lyon, by German and Belgian workshops.
 The German designer Hermann Obrist specialized in floral patterns, particularly the cyclamen and the "whiplash" style based on flower stems, which became a major motif of the style.
 The Belgian Henry van de Velde presented a textile work, La Veillée d'Anges, at the Salon La Libre Esthéthique in Brussels, inspired by the symbolism of Paul Gauguin and of the Nabis.
 In the Netherlands, textiles were often inspired by batik patterns from the Dutch colonies in the East Indies.
 Folk art also inspired the creation of tapestries, carpets, embroidery and textiles in Central Europe and Scandinavia, in the work of Gerhard Munthe and Frida Hansen in Norway.
 The Five Swans design of Otto Eckmann appeared in more than one hundred different versions.
 The Hungarian designer János Vaszary combined Art Nouveau elements with folkloric themes.